US-EPA-CAMD/easey-testing/README.md

 3. ChromeDriver (Placed in directory, see below)
 4. IntelliJ (IDE, good starting port)

-Maven 3.8.5 - Ensure Chrome and ChromeDriver are the same version by suing the latest release for both.
+Maven 3.8.5 - Ensure Chrome and ChromeDriver are the same version by using the latest release for both.

 ## Getting Started